universal-meaning-map/docs/readme.md

 ## Overview

-The `Interplanetary mind-map` (`IPMM`) is a [long term project](history.md) that aims to build a system of information that to deal with extremely large levels of complexity, unattainable with current software architectures, and consequently increase our reasoning and communication capacities at individual and collective levels.
+The `Interplanetary mind-map` (`IPMM`) is a [long term project](history.md) that aims to build a system of information that deals with extremely large levels of complexity, unattainable with current software architectures, and consequently increase our reasoning and communication capacities at individual and collective levels.

 `IPMM` endorses 3 fundamental assumptions: